 The regularly accepted minimum for escape rooms is typically advertised as two players.

 The Great Escape Room requires that players pay for a minimum of four tickets even if less than four players will actually participate.
-All of their rooms can physically be played with less than four players.
+As far as we can tell, all of their rooms can physically be played with less than four players.

 At The Escape Effect, we keep with 2-player minimums, allow single players on occasion, and only require four players for A Knight To Escape because the puzzles physically require it.